Exam Rules#

 The Written Exam#

-On the ordinary examination day, a 4-hour test is administered.
-It consists of two parts:
+On the ordinary examination day, a 4-hour written test is administered.
+It consists of two parts that both are handed out at the start of the exam:

 1. One part is a multiple-choice (MC) test, where answers must be given without intermediate calculations and without further explanations.
 The test consists of questions with a number of answer options, of which only one is correct.

-2. The other part is a test that is handed out on paper and must be completed and submitted on paper.
-All answers must be justified, and references should be given to relevant theorems in the textbook.
+2. The other part is a set of problems that are to be be answered with all reasoning and argumentation.
+All answers must be justified, and references should be to relevant theorems in the textbook.

 Notes and textbooks are allowed in non-electronic versions during the entire test.